tomhanlei/linkLive_ext/README.md

 # linkLive_ext
-A Chrome extension to recommend similar or related websites and online resources.
+A Chrome extension to recommend similar or related websites and other online resources.

 ## Brief intro:
 This is a Chrome extension to provide **insights of similar websites** to the current web page.